-The entire school uses ClassDojo, an online communication application for the classroom.
+The entire school also uses ClassDojo, an online social media communication tool for the classroom.
 It connects teachers, parents, and students by sharing and accessing photos, videos, and messages throughout the school day.
 The ClassDojo application provides almost instantaneous feedback so students can better understand their strengths and weaknesses in order to improve social, academic and behavioral skills.
 Teachers use this program to assist students in their goals, and parents get an inside view of events going on in the classroom.
 Parents also use the application to have direct messaging communications with their child’s teachers as appropriate.

 Beliefs and Mission